 Machine learning is increasingly becoming a driver of modern business performance.
 In this context, Forrester Research reports that globally, more than half of the companies working with data and analysis technology have already implemented some form of AI or are currently in the implementation phase.

-In a survey of almost 750 managers, however, it turned out that many companies are currently investing a lot of time in the implementation of AI technology before a newly developed ML model can actually be used in production.
+In a survey of almost 750 managers, however, it turned out that many companies are investing a lot of time in implementing AI technology; before a newly developed ML model can actually be used in production.
 The long implementation process is an obstacle.